renderedtext/agent-aws-stack/README.md

 The stack is deployed in your default VPC, on one of the default subnets.

-## Create encrypted AWS SSM parameters
+## Create encrypted AWS SSM parameter

-Using the AWS CLI, you can create the required AWS SSM parameters, encrypted with the default AWS KMS key for SSM, with the following commands:
+Using the AWS CLI, you can create the required AWS SSM parameters, encrypted with the default AWS KMS key for SSM, with the following command:

 ```
 aws ssm put-parameter \
   --name semaphore-agent-token \
-  --value "VERY_SENSITIVE_TOKEN" \
-  --type SecureString

-aws ssm put-parameter \
-  --name semaphore-api-token \
   --value "VERY_SENSITIVE_TOKEN" \
   --type SecureString
 ```